Azure/azure-signalr/docs/run-asp-net-core.md

 ### `ConnectionCount`

 - Default value is `5`.
-- This option controls the count of connections between application server and Azure SignalR Service.
-It is not recommended to change the default value since it should be enough in most of the time.
-You can increase it for better performance if the total client count is too big.
-For example, if you have 100,000 clients in total, the connection count can be increased to `10` or `15` for better throughput.
+- This option controls the initial count of connections between application server and Azure SignalR Service.
+Usually keep it as the default value is enough.
+During runtime, the SDK might start new server connections for performance tuning or load balancing.
+When you have big number of clients, you can give it a larger number for better throughput.
+For example, if you have 100,000 clients in total, the connection count can be increased to `10` or `15`.

 ### `ApplicationName`